nroduit/nroduit.github.io/content/getting-started/dcm4chee.en.md

 3. Open the <a target="_blank" href="http://localhost:9990/">wildfly management console</a> (at `http://<your-host>:9990`).
     - Select the “Deployments” tab
     - Add the .war files using the “Add” button (Choose Upload a new deployment or select Replace when the file already exists)
 {{% notice note %}}
 Alternatively one may deploy .war files using JBoss Command Line Interface Console.
 {{% /notice %}}

 4. Configure weasis-pacs-connector (This step is optional if you just want to keep the default configuration).<br>
 The default configuration is stored in two files inside weasis-pacs-connector.war.
 To override the default configuration:
-    - Download the current <a target="_blank" href="https://raw.githubusercontent.com/nroduit/weasis-pacs-connector/master/src/main/resources/weasis-pacs-connector.properties" download>weasis-pacs-connector.properties</a> and <a target="_blank" href="https://raw.githubusercontent.com/nroduit/weasis-pacs-connector/master/src/main/resources/dicom-dcm4chee-arc.properties" download>dicom-dcm4chee-arc.properties</a> (configuration of the dcm4chee archive)
+    - Download the current [download>weasis-pacs-connector.properties](https://raw.githubusercontent.com/nroduit/weasis-pacs-connector/master/src/main/resources/weasis-pacs-connector.properties) and [download>dicom-dcm4chee-arc.properties](https://raw.githubusercontent.com/nroduit/weasis-pacs-connector/master/src/main/resources/dicom-dcm4chee-arc.properties) (configuration of the dcm4chee archive)
     - Edit the configuration as needed.
 For example, dcm4chee may be running on a different computer than Weasis, or the AE Title of dcm4chee may have been changed.
 If so, edit `weasis-pacs-connector.properties` or `dicom-dcm4chee-arc.properties` (Change pacs.host, pacs.port, and pacs.aet).
     - Copy `weasis-pacs-connector.properties` and `dicom-dcm4chee-arc.properties` into $WILDFLY_HOME/standalone/configuration (where $WILDFLY_HOME is the path of the running Wildfly).<br>
     With the docker installation use the docker copy command ($ docker cp ...)
 {{% notice tip %}}